abhigya-maskay/rmd-code/docs/epic1/story-06-activation-log.md

 - Named Output channel (or console) message on activation
 - Brief verification steps documenting where to see the message

+- User setting to enable/disable the activation message in production

 ## Depends On
 - E1-S02 - Bundling and Activation

 ## Blockers
-- Decision on production logging policy and dev flag naming
+- None